McHardex/currency-converter/README.md

 ## Features of the api
-* Posts in the endpoint
+* Users post can be viewed
-* Number of comments a user has
+* comments and number of comments a user has
 * Albums and thumbnails of users in the endpoint